Nima-Nilchian/nima-nilchian.github.io/_projects/5_project.md

     - The primary task involves implementing and training a **Seq2Seq** (Sequence-to-Sequence) model (**LSTM** and **GRU**) from scratch using **PyTorch**.
 The model needs to be carefully tuned to prevent overfitting or underfitting.

 5. **Analysis of Results**:
-    - Post-training, the results will be analyzed, including evaluating the model using metrics like the Word Error Rate (WER).
+    - Post-training, the results will be analyzed, including evaluating the model using metrics like the **Word Error Rate (WER)**.
 Visualizations of training and test losses will be provided to illustrate the model's performance.

 6. **Evaluation Metrics**:
-    - The performance of the model will be evaluated using WER, with recommendations to use the "jiwer" library for accurate calculations and monitoring with Tensorboard.
+    - The performance of the model will be evaluated using WER, also using the **jiwer** library for accurate calculations and monitoring with **Tensorboard**.

-The project is an excellent opportunity to delve deep into the challenges of natural language processing, specifically in transliteration, and offers a practical application that can be extended to real-world scenarios.